-There are companies calculating overhead multiplier (OHM) every quarter while others may change it yearly.
+There are companies calculating overhead multiplier (OHM) or overhead factor (OHF) every quarter while others might do that yearly.
 Different companies have different procedures and policies and, therefore, different ways of handling time entry and billing.

 Generally, companies calculate OHM and Bill Rate as:

-Overhead Multiplier = (Total Expense + Allowance for Bad Debt) / (Direct Project Labor + Direct Project Expense)
+Overhead Multiplier = (Total Expenses + Allowance for Bad Debt) / (Direct Project Labor + Direct Project Expenses)

 Bill Rate = Direct Personnel Expense x (Overhead Multiplier + Profit)